S. Kent Butler

 A former President of the American Counseling Association (2021-2022), Dr. Butler is also an ACA Fellow and previously hosted the ACA's weekly vodcast, "The Voice of Counseling."
 His leadership extends to the Association for Multicultural Counseling and Development (AMCD), where he served as President and ACA Governing Council Representative.
 Dr. Butler is a proud member of AMCD’s Multicultural Counseling Competencies Revisions Committee, which developed the Multicultural & Social Justice Counseling Competencies (MSJCC).

-Dr. B has co-edited two influential textbooks: Introduction to 21st Century Counseling: A Multicultural and Social Justice Approach, which received the 2022 Most Promising New Textbook Award from the Textbook & Academic Authors Association, and the newly published Intersectional Counseling Skills: The Journey to Becoming a Culturally Inclusive Counselor.
+Dr. Butler has co-edited two influential textbooks: Introduction to 21st Century Counseling: A Multicultural and Social Justice Approach, which received the 2022 Most Promising New Textbook Award from the Textbook & Academic Authors Association, and the newly published Intersectional Counseling Skills: The Journey to Becoming a Culturally Inclusive Counselor.
 These works are seminal in guiding counselors to adopt multicultural and social justice perspectives in their practice.

 Dr. Butler's extensive experience includes crisis management work in New Orleans post-Hurricane Katrina and impactful outreach initiatives in South Africa and Botswana.
 In 2012, he began creating mission opportunities for AMCD members and study abroad opportunities for students to support South African women affected by violence.

-As a Faculty Fellow for Inclusive Excellence within the University of Central Florida’s Office of the Provost, Dr. Butler contributed significantly to equity, inclusion, and diversity initiatives.
-He also served as the Chief Equity, Inclusion, and Diversity Officer at UCF and is a National Association of Diversity Officers in Higher Education Fellow (2020-2021).
+As a Faculty Fellow for Inclusive Excellence within the University of Central Florida’s Office of the Provost, Dr. Butler contributed significantly to equity, inclusion and diversity initiatives.
+He also served as the Chief Equity, Inclusion and Diversity Officer at UCF and is a National Association of Diversity Officers in Higher Education Fellow (2020-2021).

-Dr. Butler continues to inspire and guide future counselors and thought leaders as the faculty advisor for Chi Sigma Iota International Honor Society, the Counselor Education Doctoral Student Organization, Project for Haiti Knights, and the National Association for the Advancement of Colored People (NAACP).
+Dr. Butler continues to inspire and guide future counselors and thought leaders as the faculty advisor for Chi Sigma Iota International Honor Society, the Counselor Education Doctoral Student Organization, Project for Haiti Knights and the National Association for the Advancement of Colored People (NAACP).
 He remains steadfast in his belief that "all that is necessary for evil to triumph is for good people to do nothing," a sentiment that drives his commitment to social justice and community empowerment.

 Dr. Butler's distinguished career is marked by his dedication to fostering a more inclusive and equitable society.
-His leadership, scholarship, and mentorship have left an indelible impact on the field of counseling, setting a high standard for future generations of mental health professionals and extending its influence to our global society at large.
+His leadership, scholarship, and mentorship have left an indelible impact on the field of counseling, setting a high standard for future generations of mental health professionals and extending its influence on our global society at large.

 Speaker Videos